Retail Channel Diversification: 5 Tips For Exponential Growth

 2. Simplify your supply chain

 The front end of your brand benefits from diversification via channel development, while the back end of your supply chain can be streamlined by enabling simplification through a “many channels into one” approach to fulfilment.
-This approach consolidates all of your available stock across all of your sales channels into one unified system.
+This approach consolidates your available stock across all your sales channels into one unified system.
 As a result, you can easily adjust your stock levels to match anticipated sales and steer clear of both surplus and shortages.

 3. Manage MSRPs